 - The thoughts are preventable and there is plenty of help available.

-- Causes of suicidal thoughts include depression, anorexia, as well as the abuse of drugs.
+- The causes of suicidal thoughts include depression, anorexia, as well as the abuse of drugs.

-A suicide plan is a proposed method of carrying out a design that will lead to a potentially sell-injurious outcome.
+A suicide plan is a proposed method of carrying out a design that will lead to a potentially self-injurious outcome.

 It can determine the risk of truly committing suicide in the future, and can also determine whether the patient might also threaten the safety of others surrounding him, i.e. setting a shared house on fire.